What You Need to Know About Treating a Broken Femur

 Shaft Fractures

-Shaft fractures of the long straight center portion of the femur and include many different varieties of fractures.
+Shaft Fractures of the long straight center portion of the femur and include many different varieties of fractures.

 Transverse fractures are straight across the width of the bone, going from side to side.